Security communities: working together on security and privacy

 About SCIRT

-In SCIRT, operational security experts discuss current security challenges and exchange the latest tips & tricks with peers.
+Operational security experts discuss current security challenges and exchange the latest tips & tricks with peers in SCIRT (SURF Community of Incident Response Teams).
 The aim is to raise the overall level of knowledge and experience within education and research to a higher level.

 We exchange knowledge with each other in various ways: